alanvardy/alan_vardy/posts/2022/09-02-dependabot.md

 ### 4. Consider YOUR tests and monitoring

 If there is a regression in the library, would it be detected before you get a bug report from your end users?
 Would you like to take this time to write one last unit test?
 Add another metric?
-Or make an offering at the shine of a favoured diety?
+Or make an offering at the shrine of a favoured deity?

 ### 5. Deploy and monitor as soon as possible

-If there is an undetected problem with the dependency and it remains undeployed, then all you have done is set a trap for the next person who pushes to production.
+If there is an undetected problem with the updated dependency and it remains undeployed, all you have done is set a trap for the next person who pushes to production.
 Get it out there, monitor it, and then move on to the next thing!
 Of course, once in a while, something will break despite your best efforts, but at least you will know which update did it and be ready to roll back.